feathersui/feathersui-starling/documentation/help/markdown/component-properties-methods.md

 For more information about component style names, please read [Introduction to Feathers Themes](themes.html).

-## width and height
+## Variables and properties for width and height

-`FeathersControl` provides a number of useful width and height values.
-Understanding the differences among them is important for maximizing performance and getting the most out Feathers' capabilities.
+The `FeathersControl` class provides a number of useful variables and properties for its dimensions.
+Fully understanding what each one is used for and when they should be changed or accessed is important for maximizing the performance of custom Feathers components and getting the most out of the framework's architecture.

 The `width` and `height` getters and setters expose the component's dimensions externally.
 The values returned by the getters are determined based on a number of factors.
-They may be explicit dimensions passed to the setters or they may be ideal dimensions calculated automatically because no explicit dimensions were specified.
+They may be explicit dimensions passed to the setters or they may be ideal dimensions calculated automatically during validation (because no explicit dimensions were specified).

 The `explicitWidth` and `explicitHeight` variables are changed if the `width` and `height` setters are called with numeric values.
 In the following example, a `Button` control is created, and its `width` property is set to `150` pixels.
 Internally, the button will store this value in the `explicitWidth` variable.